 WhoWhen

-Infants (0–3 months)Any fever at all in this age group (temperature ≥ 38°C or 100.4°F) needs immediate medical attention.
+Infants (0–3 months)Any temperature at all in this age group (temperature ≥ 38°C or 100.4°F) needs immediate medical attention.
 Even mild fevers can signal serious infections in newborns.

-AdultsA fever over 39.4°C (103°F), one that lasts more than three days, or is accompanied by symptoms like chest pain, confusion, persistent vomiting, rash, or shortness of breath calls for prompt medical evaluation.
+AdultsA temperature over 39.4°C (103°F), one that lasts more than three days, or is accompanied by symptoms like chest pain, confusion, persistent vomiting, rash, or shortness of breath calls for prompt medical evaluation.

 Elderly (65+ years)Older adults may not show typical symptoms.
-Even a low-grade fever can signal a serious issue.
+Even a low-grade temperature can signal a serious issue.
 Seek medical care if there’s confusion, weakness, decreased alertness, or any unexplained fever.

 Immunocompromised individualsPeople undergoing chemotherapy, living with HIV, or on immunosuppressive medications should treat any fever as a potential emergency and see a doctor immediately.